oven-sh/security-provider-template/README.md

 ### Validation

-The template implements simple validation for the sake of keeping the template simple.
-Consider using a schema validation library like Zod for production:
+If you fetch a threat feed over the network, perhaps from your own API, consider using a schema validation library like Zod for production.
+This code needs to be defensive in all cases, so we should fail if we receive an invalid thread feed, rather than continuining and potentially returning an empty array of advisories.
+It's better to fail fast here.

 ```typescript
 import { z } from 'zod';